JiveshDixit/NCUM-Sub-seasonal-ERP-precipitation-downscaling/README.md

 # Two-stage deep learning for downscaling NCUM subseasonal Indian monsoon rainfall

-Source code for the manuscript *Enhancing Subseasonal Predictability of Indian Monsoon Rainfall Using Deep Learning and Variance-Restoring Post-Processing*
+Source code for the manuscript *"Enhancing Subseasonal Predictability of Indian Monsoon Rainfall Using Deep Learning and Variance-Restoring Post-Processing"*
 <!--(Dixit et al., in review at GRL). -->

 ## Layout